chunky-dev/docs/ChunkyDocs/docs/rendering/index.md

 Entities and objects larger than a single block in size are stored within a [Bounding Volume Hierarchy (BVH)](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) which is a similar tree like structure to the previously mentioned octree though it stores geometric objects.

 There are a few different BVH build methods available within Chunky being SAH_MA (default), SAH, and MIDPOINT all which have different pros and cons.
-Available Octrees can be expanded via [Plugins](../plugins/plugins) though no plugins yet exist to expand this functionally.
+Available BVHs can be expanded via [Plugins](../plugins/plugins) though no plugins yet exist to expand this functionally.

 ---